 Keyboard and Touchpad

 Not all Intel or AMD processors are suited to handle gaming.
-It is safe to say that AMD has overtaken Intel in producing the fastest gaming laptops in the market.
+However, it is safe to say that AMD has overtaken Intel in producing the fastest gaming laptops in the market.
 With Intel corei9 going up to 18 cores, AMD’s Zen 3-powered Ryzen 5000 processors can go up to 32!
 I don’t have anything against Intel, but AMD is like the new kid in the block who can do a lot of cool stuff.

 Whether you choose to go with AMD or Intel, there’s really no losing because gaming depends on the clock speed.
-Get a laptop with a processor with clock speeds above 3 GHz.
+So get a laptop with a processor with clock speeds above 3 GHz.
 If you’re going for Intel, pick one with corei5 processors and above.
 For AMD, go with Ryzen 7 and above.

 With the development of high-end graphics cards, the importance of RAM to gaming has often been overlooked.
 Having RAM that fulfills the minimum requirement to run a particular game is essential, but any RAM beyond that is almost useless to the game; unless you want to run different processes alongside that game.
 Powerful gaming laptops usually have 16GB RAM because most games require just a little less RAM than this.
 If you get a laptop with 32GB RAM and above, it will be an added advantage, not because the in-game performance will be better, but you will be able to run multiple processes alongside your game.